 Regardless of what exactly you do to make amends or how complicated the situation gets, listen to your mentor’s advice and use discretion, and come openly clean whenever you possibly can.
 It’s a vital part of moving beyond the past and into new ongoing habits, which will be covered in the final three Steps.

 About Kemah Palms Recovery®

 While Step Nine of the 12 Steps can be difficult to navigate alone, Kemah Palms Recovery® can help.
 We’ve designed our 12 Step recovery program to help individuals embrace a new, addiction-free lifestyle.
-For more on our addiction treatment options in Houston, call Kemah Palms Recovery® today at 855-568-0218.
+For more on our addiction treatment options in South Houston, call Kemah Palms Recovery® today at 855-568-0218.